yatochka-dev/discord-bot-boilerplate/app/services/README.md

 # which is the bot instance that has the .prisma attribute
 # which is the prisma client instance

-from .index import CogService
+from .index import AppService

 # Create a class that inherits from the CogService class
-class GuildService(CogService):
+class GuildService(AppService):

     # Create a method that returns True if the guild is in the database
     # and False if it isn't